blacknand/nand2tetris/README.md

-# A 16 bit computer, built completely from the ground up capable of running Tetris
+# A 16 bit computer, built completely from the ground up that is capable of running Tetris
-all hardware and software components are built completely from scratch to fully learn and understand how computers work.
+All hardware and software components are built completely from scratch to fully learn and understand how computers work.
 The ultimate goal is to create a fully functional 16-bit computer capable of running Tetris.
+This computer can be ran on an FPGA (with all HDL code refactored into Verilog/SystemVerilog or VHDL) or a series of breadboards and wires to make a custom computer.
 ## 1. Logic Gates/Boolean Logic
 The foundation of any computer system is built on logic gates and boolean logic.
 In this phase, we construct a large collection of 1-bit and 16-bit logic gates from scratch.
 + Basic Gates: AND, OR, NOT, NAND, NOR, XOR, XNOR